mattiasflodin/reckless/doc/manual.md

 Custom fields in policy_log
 ===========================
-If you don't want to build your own logger, the `policy_log`'s `HeaderFields` parameter `policy_log` provides a simple way to put custom information on each log line.
+If you don't want to build your own logger, the `policy_log`'s `HeaderFields` parameter provides a simple way to put custom information on each log line.
 A field should provide this interface:

 ```c++